where do i enter the coupon logo

 How I Make Expedia Work For Me

-If a listing looks sketchy or has inconsistent reviews, I skip it.
-The savings aren’t worth the risk.
+• Smart Strategic Booking: I mainly use Expedia for big-name hotel brands and bundles.
+If a listing looks sketchy or has inconsistent reviews, I skip it—the savings aren’t worth the risk.

 My Verdict: Worth It — For the Right Traveler

-Expedia can absolutely save you money, but it’s not a set-and-forget solution.
-If you’re flexible, patient, and willing to double-check details, it’s a powerful tool.
-If you need everything to run perfectly such as for business trips, tight schedules, multi-leg itineraries then booking direct is usually safer.
+Expedia can genuinely save you money, but it’s not a hands off solution.
+If you’re flexible, patient, and willing to double check the details, it’s a powerful tool.
+If you need things to run perfectly — business trips, tight connections, complex multi leg itineraries — booking direct is usually the safer bet.

 You May Like